If you own a pickup truck, see kayak racks for trucks.

 Types of Kayak Racks

-It is extremely important to understand the differences in the rack types and the pros and cons of each one before deciding which one to purchase.
+It is extremely important to understand the differences in the rack types and the pros and cons of each carrier before deciding which one to purchase.
 Practically, they can all be placed in four major categories:

 - Temporary Pads